MacLemon/CongressChecklist/README.md

 - [Blau.de][10]

+## For when you return home
+- store chocolate at home as an post-event depression antidote

 ## Thanks for being awesome
 These people have contributed to improve this list for everyone (in no particular order):